• Home

 • Recruit one classmate for following year's program...and/or serve as a program presenter

-• Volunteer in her community on a Presidential, Congressional or local candidate's 2020 campaign
+• Volunteer in her community on a Presidential, Congressional or state/local candidate’s campaign

 • Program Ambassador